2022 Serbian local elections: Bajina Bašta

 Incumbent mayor Vesna Đurić of the Serbian Progressive Party resigned in January 2022 in order to prompt a new local election.
 She was appointed afterward as the leader of a provisional administration.

 The SNS-led coalition submitted their ballot list on 17 February, while the SPS–JS coalition submitted its ballot on 23 February.
 The Social Democratic Party (SDS) submitted its ballot list on 8 March, and on the same day, the People's Party (NS) and Democratic Party (DS) had also submitted their list under the "United for Victory" banner.
 ZS had also submitted their list on 12 March, and a day later, the National Democratic Alternative (NADA) list was confirmed.
 The civic group "Loud and Clear", which was led by Vladislav Biljić, submitted their ballot on 13 March.
 A day later, the City Election Commission confirmed the Alliance 90/Greens of Serbia list.

 In the municipality of Bajina Bašta, there were 21,733 eligible citizens that were able to vote in the local election.
 The local City Election Commission reported that the turnout was 68%.
 The coalition led by the Serbian Progressive Party won 24 seats, while the United for the Victory of Serbia coalition won 9 seats.
 The SPS–JS coalition won six seats, and it is followed by the Healthy Serbia which won three seats, the Social Democratic Party which won two seats, and Dveri, which won one seat.
 NS had claimed that they allegedly stopped electoral fraud from taking place at voting stations.

-Vesna Đurić was chosen for another term as mayor after the election.
+Incumbent mayor Vesna Đurić was chosen for another term after the election.
+She resigned in October 2024 and was replaced by Milenko Ordagić, also of the Progressives.

 Uroš Đokić of the People's Party was elected to the assembly from the lead position on the United for the Victory of Bajina Bašta list.